kopepasah/control/readme.md

 # Control

 Code, tools, config and setup scripts for local development environment (MacOS and usually on the latest stable version).

-__Assumptions__

-This repo assumes you have already installed Git, Node and NPM onto your local machine.
+Used when setting up a new computer or when required to work on an additional computer for a short period of time.

 ## Installation

-1. Clone the repository recursively to your user directory (or wherever really).
-2. Run `npm install`.
-3. Run `grunt atom:update` to build the latest stable version of Atom.
-4. Run `grunt sync:configs` to use the set configs within control (these will overwrite your local configs, so beware).
+0. Download Git (if not already installed)
+0. Clone Control recursively into the users home directory.
+0. Run the necessary scripts for this install, found in the `bash` directory.

 ---